Analyzing Trends, Challenges, and Solutions

 Explore how self-procurement shapes the landscape of family planning in Pakistan—and what it means for equity, resource allocation, and reaching young, underserved women.

-Explore the economic power of prevention—this policy shows how investing in family planning can yield massive savings for Pakistan’s health, education, and social systems.
+Explore the economic power of prevention—this policy brief shows how investing in family planning can yield massive savings for Pakistan’s health, education, and social systems.

 Discover how women in underserved communities perceive family planning—what they trust, what holds them back, and what they really need.
 Their voices offer powerful insights for designing programs that truly resonate.